PkTaz/pomodoro-app/README.md

 Pause the timer whenever needed with the "Pause" button.

-Reset the timer to its initial state using the "Reset" button.

 Experience a refreshing light blue background and gain an additional 5 minutes when the timer reaches 0:00.